mapbox/mapbox-gl-native/platform/ios/docs/guides/Info.plist Keys.md

 Beginning in version 4.0, the SDK also performs collision detection between style layers based on different sources by default.
 For the default behavior, omit the `MGLCollisionBehaviorPre4_0` key or set it to NO (`false`).

 This property may also be set using `[[NSUserDefaults standardUserDefaults] setObject:@(YES) forKey:@"MGLCollisionBehaviorPre4_0"]`; it will override any value specified in the `Info.plist`.

+## MGLNSURLSessionDelegateClassName

+If you set this key to the runtime class name of a class that conforms to the `NSURLSessionDelegate` protocol, that class will be used as a delegate for the `NSURLSession`.
+As an example, this can be used to implement support for tile sources using HTTP Basic Authentication.
+If the class is implemented in Swift, it needs to bridge to Objective-C. A Swift application would either need to give the class an Objective-C name or set the key to a mangled name.